Engineering

 How we approach VTOL

-Wind and turbulence sensitivity during hover and slow flight are baked into training and operational limits.
+Wind and turbulence sensitivity during hover and slow flight are rigorously baked into training and standard operational limits.
+Gust loading affects a VTOL's massive wing area much differently while hovering than it does in cruise, dictating strict environmental thresholds for safe takeoff.

 Related areas in this practice

-We emphasize phased testing and clear mode boundaries so teams don’t compress risk into a single flight campaign.
+We emphasize heavily phased testing and clear mode boundaries so teams never compress catastrophic risk into a single flight test campaign.

-- Control blending strategies with explicit fallback paths.
+- Control blending strategies utilizing explicit hardware fallback paths.

-- Energy and thermal headroom during hover-heavy segments.
+- Clear energy and thermal headroom established for intensive hover heavy segments.

-- Instrumentation plans that capture transition stability margins.
+- Instrumentation test plans that capture and prove transition stability margins.

 Talk with engineers who own the work